Royalone94/collateral-contracts/README.md

   - Reject miners who do not meet a minimum collateral requirement.

   By coupling task assignment with the collateral balance, the subnetwork ensures more consistent performance and discourages low-quality or malicious contributions.

+## FAQ

+### Why should miners deposit into the smart contract?
+Depositing collateral not only demonstrates a miner's commitment to the network and ensures accountability but also enables them to become eligible for mining rewards, as validators prioritize miners with collateral, incentivizing reliable performance and fostering trust within the ecosystem.

+### When will a miner's deposit be slashed?
+A miner's deposit may be slashed if they violate subnet rules, such as submitting invalid responses or engaging in malicious behavior.
+Validators must provide off-chain evidence for slashing.

+### When will a miner's reclaim request be declined?
+A reclaim request may be declined if the validator determines that the miner has unresolved issues, such as rented machines.
+Validators must provide a justification URL for the denial.

+### What will happen when a miner's deposit is slashed?
+When a miner's deposit is slashed, the specified amount is deducted from their collateral and burned.
+This reduces the miner's ability to get the reward in the subnet until they replenish their collateral.

+### How can we keep smart contract states during deployment?
+To preserve contract states during deployment, ensure that the contract's storage variables and mappings are migrated correctly.
+Use tools like `forge` or custom scripts to verify and transfer state data between deployments.